mystique920/mcp-pandoc-ts/README.md

 ## MCP Integration (Example for LibreChat)

-Configure your MCP client (LibreChat) to launch the `mcp-pandoc-ts` server using Node.js.
-You can configure the `PANDOC_HOST_URL` either by creating a `.env` file alongside `dist/server.js` within the container, or (more commonly for deployment) by setting the environment variable via the MCP client's configuration (which will override the `.env` file if present).
+Configure your MCP client (LibreChat, or similar) to launch the `mcp-pandoc-ts` server using Node.js. **The recommended and most reliable way to configure the connection is by setting the `PANDOC_HOST_URL` environment variable directly within the MCP client's configuration for this server.** This ensures the setting is correctly applied in the deployment environment.

 Example configuration snippet (adapt path as needed):